Toward a Science of Philosophical Decision

 If we refuse this basic presupposition of philosophy—the co-extension of philosophy and (absolute) science—as insufficient to the task, and if we intend to keep philosophical Decision in its integrity and not devalorize it by way of an empiricist and positivist critique by resorting to the existing sciences, there remains but one solution: to replace philosophy qua auto-legislation (albeit in another place), there must be an absolute, transcendental, and not empirical science, i.e. there must be science (of) science.
 Science does not fall under an epistemology or an ontology but “under” itself.
 A science (of) science is not necessarily a positivist project to the extent that we can “reconcile” science and the transcendental function in a science (of the) real as such, in an “absolute Science.”
 Which means that this transcendental science will necessarily also be science of or for philosophy.

-Thus, the deviation between science and philosophy will stop being undetermined, oscillatory, and reversible.
-It is undetermined to the extent that it is determined by philosophy, for philosophy includes in its essence an under-determination for which it compensates with an over-determination, the play of a process, a history, a becoming, etc. The deviation is always readable or operable in two ways, which are reversible according to various proportions: the whole history of philosophy is these attempts to constitute mixtures of science and philosophy.
+Thus, the disparity between science and philosophy will stop being undetermined, oscillatory, and reversible.
+It is undetermined to the extent that it is determined by philosophy, for philosophy includes in its essence an under-determination for which it compensates with an over-determination, the play of a process, a history, a becoming, etc. The disparity is always readable or operable in two ways, which are reversible according to various proportions: the whole history of philosophy is these attempts to constitute mixtures of science and philosophy.
 Conversely, if we manage to define in science a real = absolute thought by itself, a thought index sui that no longer needs to be thought in exteriority in Decision in general and, for example, in “ontological Difference,” then we are taking up a certain reference, a pole with respect to which philosophical Decision must be situated unilaterally.
-We are therefore proposing to no longer think in accordance with or under the law of mixtures, to make the deviation irreversible, and to read it in the following sense: science is not philosophy’s Other, but philosophy is science’s Other, with respect to which it must become possible to evaluate its “specific difference.”
+We are therefore proposing to no longer think in accordance with or under the law of mixtures, to make the disparity irreversible, and to read it in the following sense: science is not the Other of philosophy, but philosophy is the Other of science, with respect to which it must become possible to evaluate its “specific difference.”